Digital Education MA

 Each module will take a different approach to assessment, enabling you to gain practical experience of presenting information using a range of digital technology tools.
 For example, you might be asked to present work as a poster, a multi-modal presentation, a website, an audio presentation with quizzes or a video.

 A bachelor degree (hons) with a 2:1 or non-UK equivalent plus evidence of relevant professional experience.

 Relevant professional experience could include teaching (at any level), education management, supervision or administration, software development, education publishing, education media, and roles involving the implementation, support or management of educational technologies.
 Other professional experience may be relevant and each case will be considered on its merits.

 English language requirements

 IELTS 6.5 overall, with no less than 6.0 in any subject.
-For other English qualifications, read English language equivalent qualifications
+For other English qualifications, read English language equivalent qualifications.

 How to apply

-This link takes you to information on applying for taught programmes and to the University's online application system.
+The ‘Apply’ link at the top of this page takes you to information on applying for taught programmes and to the University's online application system.